xjodoin/batch-request/README.md

     app.get('/batch', batch);

+Optionally use our included middleware to validate validity of your batch request

+    // Include the batch.validate middleware before batch middleware app.get('/batch', batch.validate, batch);

 And that's it!

-See [the website](http://socialradar.github.io/batch-request/) for more detailed usage information and details.

 Developed by: